open-quantum-safe/tsc/security/reports/YYYYMMDD-template.md

-# OQS Vulnerability Response Report
+# OQS Vulnerability Response Report: YYYY-MM-DD-vulnerability-name

 <!--
 Copy this template and rename the file following the format YYYYMMDD-vulnerability-name.md format.